UEFA Nations League: Finals, promotion, and relegation

-In the top league, League A, the winners of the four groups go on to play in the Nations League Finals, with two semi-finals, a third and fourth-place decider, and a final to decide which team becomes the UEFA Nations League champion.
+In the top league, League A, the winners of the four groups go on to play in the Nations League Finals, with a quarter final, two semi finals, and a third and fourth-place decider, and a final to decide which team becomes the UEFA Nations League champion.
 Beginning in 2024–25, the group winners and runners-up of League A advance to a new two-legged home-and-away quarter-final round.
 In each tie, group winners will face a runner-up from a different group, with the group winner hosting the second leg.
 The four quarter-final winners advance to the Nations League Finals using the same rules above.

 Teams can also be promoted and relegated to a higher or lower league.
 Starting in 2020–21, each group winner in Leagues B, C, and D is automatically promoted to the next higher league while the last-placed team in each group in Leagues A and B is automatically relegated to the next lower league for the next tournament.
 From 2020–21 to 2022–23, the League C teams to be relegated were determined by play-outs among fourth-placed teams, the specific ties being based on the teams' Nations League overall ranking.
 The teams that won on aggregate over two legs remained in League C while the losing teams were relegated to League D.

 Starting in 2024–25, the two worst-ranked League C teams will automatically be relegated.
 Furthermore, promotion/relegation play-offs were introduced, with the third-placed teams of League A facing the runners-up of League B, the third-placed teams of League B facing the runners-up of League C, and the two best-ranked fourth-placed teams of League C facing the runners-up of League D, with the winners going to the higher league and the losers entering the lower league.
 In all cases, the higher-ranked team hosts the second leg.
 If the aggregate score is level, extra time will be played without the away goals rule enforced, and if it is still tied after extra time, a penalty shoot-out will be used to decide the winner, as per guidelines by the UEFA Executive Committee on 16 December 2021.